You may have never programmed before. Now you will.

 In computers, code is a series of instructions that tell a computer what to do.

 - coding (aka programming or software development) is a creative, human activity

-- coding does not mean "cracking the code" or "deciphering" -- it's not a mystery or a secret, it's a language
+- coding does not mean "cracking the code" or "deciphering" -- it's not a mystery or a secret, at least no more than any other language

 - the words (and numerals and punctuation) we write are translated into long strings of ones and zeros

 - coding is not mathematical

 - some logic (if / then / and / or / etc.)

 - mostly just counting ("do this 10 times")